Prateek-Didwania/autolook/README.md

 # autolook
-Using python to automate sending emails.
+Using python to automate sending emails in outlook